 (c) any other security for, or instrument relating to, the payment of money or the discharge of any other liability;

-“South Australian Act” means the State Bank (Corporatisation) Act 1994 of South Australia, as amended from time to time;
+South Australian Act means the State Bank (Corporatisation) Act 1994 of South Australia, as amended from time to time;

-“South Australian Treasurer” means the Treasurer of South Australia, and includes, in relation to a particular power or function under this Act, a Minister of the Crown in right of South Australia exercising or performing the power or function by delegation of the Treasurer of South Australia;
+South Australian Treasurer means the Treasurer of South Australia, and includes, in relation to a particular power or function under this Act, a Minister of the Crown in right of South Australia exercising or performing the power or function by delegation of the Treasurer of South Australia;

-“transfer period” means the transfer period within the meaning of the South Australian Act;
+transfer period means the transfer period within the meaning of the South Australian Act;

-“transferred asset” means an asset transferred to BSAL (and not re-transferred to SBSA or an SBSA subsidiary) under this Act or a corresponding law;
+transferred asset means an asset transferred to BSAL (and not re-transferred to SBSA or an SBSA subsidiary) under this Act or a corresponding law;

-“transferred liability” means a liability transferred to BSAL (and not re-transferred to SBSA or an SBSA subsidiary) under this Act or a corresponding law;
+transferred liability means a liability transferred to BSAL (and not re-transferred to SBSA or an SBSA subsidiary) under this Act or a corresponding law;

-“Treasurer” means the Treasurer of this State.
+Treasurer means the Treasurer of this State.

 4. Act binds the Crown